Armenia visa requirements 2026: by nationality

 As of April 2026, Armenia has no mandatory health documentation requirements (no vaccination certificates, no COVID-related forms).
 This can change — check current requirements with your airline before travelling.

 Customs: You may bring personal quantities of alcohol and tobacco without declaration.
 Amounts exceeding personal use thresholds, or cash above $10,000 USD equivalent, must be declared.
 Armenian customs authorities do occasionally check bags; declared antique khachkars or cultural items may be subject to export restrictions.
+Armenian rugs and modern crafts are generally fine to export.

 Registration: Visitors staying in hotels, guesthouses, or Airbnb properties registered with Armenian tax authorities are automatically registered by their host.
 Those staying with private individuals for more than 3 days should technically register with the Police Passport Division, though enforcement for short trips is rare.
 This is most relevant for long-term visitors.